 Although more clients are demanding alternative fee arrangements, slow widespread adoption of that billing method means that lawyers can continue to raise hourly rates, said Joel Henning, a consultant to law departments and law firms.
 There’s been much talk from clients and law firms about tailoring legal fees based on flat fees or litigation milestones, but “there’s lethargy on both sides,” said Henning, principal of Joel Henning & Associates in Chicago.

-Only 6 percent of law firms use alternative fee arrangements, according to a survey released in July by ALM Legal Intelligence.
+Only 6 percent of law firms use alternative fee arrangements, according to a survey released in July by ALM Legal Intelligence (ALM owns The National Law Journal).
 Just 12 percent of legal departments said they use those arrangements for more than half of the work they assigned to outside counsel in 2011.

 “They keep talking about how the tide has turned, but I don’t think it really has,” Henning said.